 - Body Maintain personal cleanliness, including proper oral hygiene and absence of body odors. - Hands Hands and nails should be kept clean. - Hair Hair should be neatly trimmed or arranged.
 Sideburns, mustaches, and beards should be neatly trimmed. - Clothing-Clothing should be business casual.
 Clothing should be clean, pressed, in good condition and fit appropriately.
+Undergarments MUST be worn.

-The following items are not permitted:
+The following items are NOT permitted:

 - Hats

 - Sweatpants or sweatshirts

 - T-shirts

 - Low-cut tops

 - Halter tops

 - Spaghetti strap tops

 - Shirts or pants that expose the midriff

 - Exercise pants

 - Blue jeans or ripped/distressed pants

 - Shorts

 - Mini-skirts

-- Jumpsuits
+- Iumpsuits

-- Any clothing in which an undergarment (bra or underwear) is exposed - Any form of clothing that is generally offensive, controversial, disruptive, or otherwise distracting - Any form of clothing that is overtly commercial, contains political, personal, or offensive messages - Rubber/Plastic flip-flops - Tennis shoes/Sneakers - Clear heels
+- Any clothing in which an undergarment (bra or underwear) is exposed - Any form of clothing that is generally offensive, controversial, disruptive, or otherwise distracting - Any form of clothing that is overtly commercial, contains political, personal, or offensive messages - Rubber/plastic flip-flops - Tennis shoes/sneakers - Clear heels